 Assuming you’re living in a climate that doesn’t hit frozen, your motorcycle battery shouldn’t give you any grief for at least 2 years as a weekend warrior.

-How long will my motorcycle battery last without being run?
+How long a motorcycle battery last without being run?

 Typically, a motorcycle battery will die between 3-4 months without the motorcycle being turned on.
 For most riders, turn over your engine is the main way they keep their battery fully charged.
 Therefore when they don’t ride for a few months their battery dies.
 Because starting your engine is what charges your motorcycle battery, without this charging most modern new motorcycle batteries won’t last more than 4 months.

-The newer the battery, typically, the better the battery is at this with a new battery usually hitting the 4-month mark and an older battery sometime getting only 1-month before it dies.
+The newer the battery, typically, the better the battery is at this with a new battery usually hitting the 4-month mark and an older battery sometimes getting only 1-month before it dies.

 Not running your motorcycle for a long period of time is one of the most common reasons motorcycle batteries tend to die.